 A lapse in home insurance coverage could happen to even the most responsible policyholders.
 It could have been a missed insurance bill, failed automatic payment or an outdated mortgagee clause listed on policy documents, but the result is the same.
 If your homeowners insurance policy is no longer in effect — even for a few days — any home incident, such as a burglary, windstorm or fire loss, could leave you exposed.
 Here’s what to do if you realize your home insurance policy may have lapsed.

 What happens if my homeowners insurance policy lapses?

 If you do not pay your insurance bill after a certain amount of time, your home insurance will be canceled, creating a lapse in coverage.
 However, other reasons besides nonpayment could cause your home insurance to lapse, including:

-- You misrepresented yourself on your application: For instance, if you omitted that you own a pit bull or that you do not plan on living in the home full-time, your insurance company may cancel you if they find out.
+- You misrepresented yourself on your application: For instance, if you omitted that you own a restricted dog breed or that you do not plan on living in the home full-time, your insurance company may cancel you if they find out.

 - You are considered high-risk: Your carrier may decide that too many claims or late insurance payments make you too high-risk to insure.
 Or, if the area you live in just suffered deadly wildfires or flooding, the insurance company may reconsider insuring you.